 According to the CDC, in 2012, U.S. state and local child protective services (CPS) received an estimated 3.4 million referrals of children being abused or neglected:

-- CPS reports of child maltreatment may underestimate the true occurrence.
-A non-CPS study estimated that 1 in 4 U.S. children experience some form of child maltreatment in their lifetimes.
+- CPS reports may underestimate the true occurrence of abuse and neglect.
+A non-CPS study estimated that 1 in 4 children experience some form of child abuse or neglect in their lifetimes

 What We Can Do